Enter your email address below and subscribe to our newsletter

 Musaengchae

 Musaengchae is a healthy banchan from South Korea.
-It uses gochugaru and white radish, both of which grow in Asian countries.
-This dish uses minimal ingredients, and it is quite popular in Korean history; it originated during the Joseon Dynasty.
-Traditionally it is enjoyed during festive occasions and banquets.
+It uses gochugaru and white radish, both of which grow in East Asia.
+This dish uses minimal ingredients.
+The white radishes are julienned and mixed with garlic, ginger, and gochugaru.

 Musaengchae